absorensen/numbers_go_brrrr/m2_concurrency/s4_message_passing.md

 that is?

 ## Additional Reading
-A longer, very friendly introduction to channels and message passing in Rust can be found [here][0].
+Here's a longer, very friendly introduction to [channels and message passing][0] in Rust.

 This is slightly larger scale, but when running code on multiple compute nodes in an HPC installation, the most used method for sharing data between nodes is a standard called [MPI][1].